Usha calls for increased out-of-competition tests to counter doping | Sports-Games

 To a query on weeding out doping, Usha called it a major issue.

-''We want more patient to be tested random wise in off-season.
+''We want more people to be tested in off-season.
 Out-of-competition tests should be increased.
 Besides, awareness classes are being given but still they are doing.

 ''I think more out-of-competition tests are needed and they should increase at national level,'' opined Usha.